Python API Reference#

 • scale_factor (float) – a scaling factor to apply to the geometry that can be used to enlarge or shrink the geometry.
 Useful when converting Useful when converting the geometry to cm for use in neutronics

-• imprint (bool) – whether to imprint the geometry or not.
+• imprint (bool | int) – whether to imprint the geometry or not.
 Defaults to True as this is normally needed to ensure the geometry is meshed correctly.
 However if you know your geometry does not need imprinting you can set this to False and this can save time.
+A positive int can be passed instead of True to imprint with that many threads, for example imprint=1 imprints on a single thread.
+Imprinting runs in parallel and its peak RAM scales with the number of threads, so fewer threads lowers the peak RAM of large models at the cost of speed.
+The thread count is restored afterwards so the cadquery operations that follow are unaffected.

 • set_size (dict[int | str, float] | None) – a dictionary mapping volume IDs (int) or material tag names (str) to target mesh sizes (floats).
 Material tags are resolved to all volume IDs that have that tag.